gearglow/ReptiliaWithATwist/The List.md

 After Professor McGonagall left with Nell, Elysia took the opportunity to retrieve the Diadem from the Room of Requirement.
 She met Robbie and her girlfriends outside the Room and they went over the plan, such as it was.

+"So that's it?"
+Hermione said.
+"Just walk up and hit it with the horcrux-zapper?
+What about if it has _other_ curses?"

+"It probably does," Elysia agreed.
+"But they'll be much easier to deal with in a proper workspace, which the Room of Lost Things most certainly _isn't._"

+"And what about traps in the Room itself?"

+"That's why I'm not going it alone.
+You and Luna are both much better at analysis than me, not to mention curse-breaking proper.
+And then there's Robbie.
+If the four of _us_ can't handle whatever's in there, I think even Dumbledore would have trouble."

+"We've got this!"
+Luna exclaimed.

+"Thank you for doing this with me, my loves," Elysia said, kissing them both.
+"And you too, bro," she added, hugging Robbie.

+Hermione and Luna slipped their goggles into place, and Elysia flipped her glasses into Active mode.
+She paced back and forth three times, thinking "I need the place where everything is hidden."

+The door appeared, and in they went.

+"My goodness," Luna exclaimed.
+"There's _mountains_ of stuff in here!"

+"It's worse than the Wardstone Chamber," Hermione agreed.

+Elysia grinned. "_Monstrant viam!_"

+The other two girls face-palmed.
+Robbie chuckled.

+A glowing path drew itself out from Elysia's feet, and the four of them took off, flying high enough to avoid most of the mounds of detritus.